GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 However, additional ablation studies demonstrated that the agent completely ignored the reward signal.
 Completely numbing the reward by setting it to a constant or random value did not change the learnt behavior and the policy was still converging to #pi-optimal.
 We interpret that the loss for the value function #ppo-value-loss (@eq:rl:intro:ppo:value_loss) and the entropy bonus #ppo-entropy-bonus prevailed in the training dynamics.
-It was expected that instead of converging to #pi-optimal, the learnt policy $pi_theta$ would collapse to the static policy, denoted #pi-still.
+It was expected that instead of converging to #pi-optimal, the learnt policy #pi-theta would collapse to the static policy, denoted #pi-still.
 Indeed, in the absence of an informative reward signal and because of the penalties for hitting the room's walls (#reward-wall-penalty) and moving (#reward-movement-penalty), the agent would be expected to remain still.

 *Reward scaling.*